seedstack/website/content/docs/business/manual/repositories.md

 A repository is a pattern used to store and retrieve Aggregates from persistence with a **simple and global interface**, providing the illusion of an in-memory collection.
-A repository manipulates a whole aggregate through its aggregate root and ensures that it is persisted and retrieved in a coherent manner.
+A repository manipulates a whole aggregate through its aggregate root and ensures that it is persisted and retrieved in a coherent manner.<!--more-->

 # Default repository